 Saltvik to Havsvidden 32km (Optional sea kayaking and hiking available)

 Today’s route heads north toward the cliff-side resort at Havsvidden.
 Trading bikes for boots, or boats, you have plenty of options this afternoon.
 Scramble the rocky coast, kayak the gentle waters or curl up with a book at your uniquely modern hotel.
 BLD

 Havsvidden to Mariehamn 68km (Optional ride to Järsö)

 Today you ride south along the western coast of Fasta Åland toward Mariehamn, the islands’ only city.
 Mariehamn, home to two ice-free harbours, an international port and a square-rigged floating museum, is one of Scandinavia’s most intriguing cities.
 Riders looking for more mileage today have the option to continue riding south along route 30 toward Järsö before returning to Mariehamn for the night.
+Your guides will bid you farewell this evening following dinner.
 BLD